Skip Navigation

 The LLT RFP will be bifurcated into an energy stream (LLT(e)) of up to 1 TWh and a capacity stream (LLT(c)) of 600 MW to 800 MW.
 Both streams will be administered in a single procurement window.

-The energy stream will be open to new hydroelectric resources exceeding 1 MW (i.e., reservoir hydro with storage capability, excluding pumped hydro).
-Despite the new-build eligibility requirement, the IESO has decided to preclude LLT RFP eligibility for hydro redevelopments and instead encourages such projects to participate in the LT2 RFP.
+The energy stream will be open to new hydroelectric resources of at least 1 MW (i.e., reservoir hydro with storage capability, excluding pumped hydro).
+Despite the new-build eligibility requirement, the IESO has decided to preclude LLT RFP eligibility for hydro redevelopments, including separately metered expansions, and instead encourages such projects to participate in the LT2 RFP.

-The capacity stream will be open to projects equal to or larger than 10 MW that use a long-duration energy storage (LDES) technology, including pumped hydro storage and compressed air energy storage (Class I) and liquid air energy storage and pumped thermal energy storage (Class II).
+The capacity stream will be open to projects of at least 10 MW that use a long-duration energy storage (LDES) technology, including pumped hydro storage and compressed air energy storage (Class I) and liquid air energy storage and pumped thermal energy storage (Class II).
+The instantaneous maximum withdrawal capability of the facility must be at least the project’s nameplate capacity.

-The IESO is currently proposing that LLT(c) and LLT(e) project proponents must have at least two team members with experience in planning, developing, financing, constructing and operating at least one “Qualifying Project” (i.e., nameplate capacity of at least 1 MW for LLT(e) and 10 MW for LLT(c) that achieved commercial operation in the last 15 years).
+LLT(c) and LLT(e) project proponents must have at least two team members with experience in each of planning, developing, financing, constructing and operating at least one “Qualifying Project” (i.e., nameplate capacity of at least 1 MW for LLT(e) and 10 MW for LLT(c) that achieved commercial operation in the last 15 years).
 The IESO has expanded the definition of “Qualifying Projects” for the LLT RFP beyond North America to include projects that have reached commercial operation in Japan, Australia and parts of Europe (U.K., Italy and France).

 For the LLT(c) only, where a proponent is proposing a project utilizing a Class II LDES technology, they must also have at least two team members with experience in planning and developing a Same Technology Qualifying Project (i.e., one that uses the same storage technology, has a nameplate capacity of at least 1 MW and is expected to reach commercial operation in Canada, the U.S., the U.K., Italy, France, Australia, Germany or Japan on or before December 31, 2029).
 The IESO is also considering other reporting requirements.

-The IESO has indicated that the LLT RFP will include a confidential Reserve Price to ensure successful projects remain cost-effective.
-The Reserve Price will be calculated by the IESO, in part, by reference to the results of the LT2 Window 1 procurements.
-The IESO will also not permit a second round of bid submissions where an initial bid exceeds the Reserve Price.
+The IESO is proposing that the LLT RFP include a confidential Reserve Price to ensure successful projects remain cost-effective.
+The Reserve Price would be calculated by the IESO, in part by reference to the results of the LT2 RFP.
+A second round of bid submissions where an initial bid exceeds the Reserve Price would not be permitted.

 Rated Criteria

-• The IESO is proposing to award rated criteria points for projects that can offer more than the minimum eight hours of continuous energy.
+• Projects that can offer more than the minimum eight (8) hours of continuous energy

-• The IESO expects a similar rated criteria approach for Indigenous community participation (i.e., more points can be obtained where the project involves Indigenous equity participation, and even more where the project is located on traditional Indigenous territories).
+• Indigenous community participation (i.e., more points can be obtained where the project involves Indigenous equity participation, and even more where the project is located on traditional Indigenous territories).
 The IESO is awaiting formal policy direction from the Ministry on this.
 For project sites on Indigenous lands and/or municipal project lands, a pre-engagement confirmation notice will be required.
+This notice must be delivered to the IESO at least 60 days before the date of the municipal and/or Indigenous community support confirmation

 Contract Provisions

-The same environmental attributes regime as in the LT2 contracts (i.e., supplier benefits from revenue) is proposed for the first half of the 40-year contract.
-The IESO has confirmed that a revenue-sharing mechanism between the supplier and the IESO will apply for the last 20 years of the LLT contract term.
+The same environmental attributes regime as in the LT2 contracts (i.e., supplier benefits from revenue) will apply to the first half of the 40-year contract, but a revenue-sharing mechanism between the supplier and the IESO will apply for the last 20 years.

-The IESO is proposing to include a provision that would permit suppliers to revise their proposal price based on post-proposal import tariffs, similar to the LT2 RFP.
-The IESO has indicated that escalation for the first contract year will be equal to the Indexed Fixed Capacity Payment (IFCP) or Indexed Fixed Price (IFP) multiplied by the Pre-COD Indexing Factor (based on Consumer Price Index (CPI)).
-For each subsequent contract year, 20% of the IFCP or IFP will be escalated by the index factor, which is based on the year-over-year changes to the CPI.
+The escalation for the first LLT contract year will be equal to the Indexed Fixed Capacity Payment (IFCP) or Indexed Fixed Price (IFP) multiplied by the Pre-COD Indexing Factor (based on Consumer Price Index (CPI)).
+For each subsequent LLT contract year, 20% of the IFCP or IFP will be escalated by the index factor, which is based on the year-over-year changes to the CPI.

 Next Steps

-Drafts of the LLT RFPs and contracts can be found here.
+Drafts of the LLT RFPs, contracts and prescribed forms can be found here.

-The IESO is offering early deliverability discussions with LLT RFP proponents between December 2025 and January 2026 and issue deliverability guidance to proponents in Q2/Q3 2026.
+The IESO intends to issue final LLT RFP and contract documents by the end of Q1 2026 and provide deliverability guidance to proponents in Q2/Q3 2026.
 LLT proposal submissions are estimated to be due in Q4 2026, with LLT contracts to be awarded in Q1/Q2 2027.

 Our team is closely monitoring developments related to the LLT RFP and will provide updates when more details are available.